nplan/HomeButtons/docs/user_guide.md

 Factory reset deletes all user settings and returns the device to its initial state.

 Perform the factory reset by pressing any button for 30 seconds.
-After few seconds `Factory RESET complete` will appear on screen and *Home Buttons* will restart to Wi-Fi setup.
+After a few seconds `Factory RESET complete` will appear on the display and *Home Buttons* will restart to Wi-Fi setup.
 If you don't wish to complete Wi-Fi setup at this time, leave the device as is.
 It will automatically return to welcome screen and enter power saving state in 10 minutes.

 ## Opening the case {#opening_case}